 Many professional businesses which have traditionally been run as partnerships have decided to convert to limited liability partnerships (LLP) since the introduction of the Limited Liability Partnerships Act 2000.
 LLPs provide some of the benefits of incorporation and limited liability, whilst retaining aspects of a traditional partnership.
 So, what are the advantages of converting a partnership to an LLP, and how does the process work?

-What are the benefits of converting from a partnership to an LLP?
+What are the benefits of converting a partnership to an LLP?

 LLPs combine some of the benefits associated with both regular partnerships and limited companies.
 They bring together the flexibility of the former and the financial protections of the latter.
 Advantages of moving from a partnership to an LLP include:

 - Limited liability – often the key reason to convert from a partnership to an LLP is to gain limited liability.
 Partnerships do not afford any protection from being pursued in respect of bad debts and other liabilities.
 However, members of an LLP will generally be insulated from liabilities in the same way as company shareholders.

 - Legal personality – an LLP is recognised as a separate legal entity, in the same way as a limited company.
 This means that it can trade and purchase property in its own name, unlike with a partnership where individual partners need to take personal legal responsibility for any actions of the partnership.

 But some of the features of partnerships are still retained with LLPs, such as:

 - Distribution of profits and tax – profits of LLPs can be allocated on a discretionary basis, which provides more flexibility than limited companies.
 Additionally, there is no corporation tax to pay.
 Instead, LLP members are individually taxed on their profits.